ordina-jworks/ordina-jworks.github.io/_posts/2017-10-18-Ordina-Architecture-Kata.md

 Use the experience of every team member to draw the diagrams.
 Think of similar projects and previous professional experiences.

+## Ordina Accelerator 2018

+This course was part of the <a href="https://ordina-accelerator.be/" target="_blank">Ordina Accelerator program</a>.
+With Accelerator, Ordina offers its employees the necessary tools to develop themselves further.
+Not only technical-, but also social- and organizational skills are included in the program.

+Medior and Senior experts get the chance to literally __accelerate their career__ by extensively following courses and workshops over a period of two years.

 ## Links and resources